What is a car insurance excess?

 - Compulsory excess - this is a fixed excess, set by us, which you'll have to pay if you make a claim.
 The amount varies depending on your circumstances.

 - Voluntary excess - this is an amount that you agree to pay, in addition to your compulsory excess, if you make a claim.
 People agree to a voluntary excess in return for a lower premium.

 Here's an example to explain how it works: say your policy has a £250 excess.
 You have an accident and make a claim; the bill to repair the damage comes to £1,000.
 We pay out £750 and you would make up the difference, so the bill for repairs is paid in full.

-Everyone's excess is different, so to find out how much you might have to pay if you had to make a claim, please check your schedule of insurance or your document of insurance for more information.
+Everyone's excess is different, so to find out how much you might have to pay if you had to make a claim, please check your schedule of insurance for more information.